Are you measuring your business performance?

-Tracking sales metrics will increase performance, improve accountability, and help you to optimise the sales activities you conduct as a business.
+Measuring your business performance will increase results, improve accountability, and help you to optimise the sales activities you conduct as a business.
 This will give you and your team focus and clarity, so you can hone in on what you do best; doubling down on what’s working, and letting go of what’s not.

 The 5 most important sale metrics you must know:

 Sales refer to the income you receive from goods and services purchased by a customer, minus things like returns.